gemolnar/home-assistant.io/source/_integrations/cast.markdown

   media_content_id: 'http://via.placeholder.com/1024x600.jpg/0B6B94/FFFFFF/?text=Hello,%20Home%20Assistant!'
 ```

-You can pass in extra media metadata (for example title, subtitle, artist or album name) that will be shown on the Chromecast display.
+Extra media metadata (for example title, subtitle, artist or album name) can be passed in to the service and that will be shown on the Chromecast display.
 For the possible metadata types and values check [google cast docs > MediaInformation > metadata field](https://developers.google.com/cast/docs/reference/messages#MediaInformation).

 ```yaml